 What does it do?

-The initiative includes five policy priorities:
+The initiative includes four policy priorities:

 - Expands Arizona’s existing “earned release credit” (ERC) program by allowing people incarcerated for non-dangerous offenses to earn credits to reduce their sentence by 50% for participating in rehabilitation programs and maintaining good behavior.